-6 Zero-Waste Bath Products To Make Your Self-Care Ritual More Eco-Friendly
+These Zero-Waste Bath Products Make Self Care More Planet-Friendly

 Sustainability is the latest buzz word in beauty and at the far end of the ethical spectrum are the waste-free.
 It's a feat that seems near impossible — admittedly — when every cream, serum, oil, and powder in sight is packaged in landfill-destined plastic.
 But don't be disheartened: Some of the easiest zero-waste swaps you can make are actually bath products.